ThangHoang54/Movie-Ticket-Reservation-System/README.md

-# COSC2440 Further Programming Lab Test Enhance - Movie Ticket Reservation System Application 📽️🎫
+# Movie Ticket Reservation System Application 📽️🎫

 Welcome to the COSC2440 Further Programming Lab Test repository!
 This project serves as the Lab Test source code for COSC2440 Further Programming course.